-The following graph compares the number of active and members receiving benefits (retirees and beneficiaries) in each valuation since 2010.
-While the number of active members has fluctuated at times over this period, the number of members receiving a benefit has steadily increased, reaching 537 in this valuation.
+The active membership count held steady with 389 active members (excluding DROP members) in the 2023 valuation compared to 388 in the 2022 valuation .The following graph compares the number of active members and members receiving benefits (retirees and beneficiaries) in each valuation since 2010.
+While the number of active members fluctuated at times over this period, the number of members receiving a benefit has steadily increased, reaching 548 in this valuation.
 This is a standard indicator of the maturity of the system and is not necessarily unexpected or problematic.
 However, this metric does indicate the likelihood of a higher degree of contribution rate volatility when actual experience varies from that expected by the assumptions.